jdhitsolutions/Techmentor2023-PowerShellHOL/README.md

 # Techmentor Hands-On Lab: PowerShell 101/102

 This repository contains my session material from my hands-on PowerShell workshop at TechMentor Orlando 2023.
-I have enabled the Discussions feature for this repository.
-If you have questions or comments, please post them there.

 Nothing in the repository should be considered production-ready.
 Material is offered as-is with no warranty or guarantee of support.
 Everything should be treated as educational material.

 You can find all of my online links and activities at [https://jdhitsolutions.github.io](https://jdhitsolutions.github.io).

+## Discussions :information_desk_person:

+I have enabled the [Discussions](https://github.com/jdhitsolutions/Techmentor2023-PowerShellHOL/discussions) feature of this repository for follow-up questions or comments.

 ## Session Abstract